-- 19 National planning legislation requires local authorities to meet a minimum level of community involvement and specify a number of organisations which must be consulted if the Council considers that they will be affected, known as statutory consultees and general consultation bodies. - 20 In addition to meeting its statutory obligations, the Council is committed to ensuring that local groups, organisations and individuals are provided with the best possible opportunity to become involved in the preparation of local development documents.
-The consultation methods in para 22 23 set out the ways in which we seek to do this. - We also currently have a database of around 2,000 consultees, who have either commented upon, or expressed an interest in being involved with the production of our local development documents.
-If you are interested in getting involved in planning policy consultations in the future, please register to be added to our database via the following link: http://stevenage-consult.limehouse.co.uk/portal or contact us directly on 01438 242865.
+- 19 National planning legislation requires local authorities to meet a minimum level of community involvement and specify a number of organisations which must be consulted if the Council considers that they will be affected, known as statutory consultees and general consultation bodies. - In addition to meeting its statutory obligations, the Council is committed to ensuring that local groups, organisations and individuals are provided with the best possible opportunity to become involved in the preparation of local development documents.
+The consultation methods section on pxxx sets out the ways in which we seek to do this. - We also currently have a database of around xxx consultees, who have either commented upon, or expressed an interest in being involved with the production of our local development documents.
+If you are interested in getting involved in planning policy consultations in the future, please register to be added to our database via the following link: xxxxxx or contact us directly on 01438 242865.